- Hug her

 - Non-romantic example in Little Busters!: at the end of Haruka's route, she does this with Kanata when they make up and pledge to be friends again, where it serves the added bonus of showing clearly how similar they look.

 - Cats might rub their heads together with each other or their owners, partially because they have scent glands in various places on their heads.
-Thus, the cat is marking its territory (because he likes you, bear in mind).
+Thus, the cat is marking their territory (because they like you, bear in mind, which is why they do this many times in a row, usually while purring).note

 - Emperor penguins.
 They are cute birds.

-- The real Wesley Willis was fond of this, with both male and female fans.
+- The real Wesley Willis was fond of this, with both male and female fans, to the point where towards the end of his life he had a noticeable scar on his forehead from doing it so many times.
 Rock over London; rock on, Chicago.

 - Try dating somebody with glandular fever, or another disease spread by saliva.
 This becomes a hell of a tool.